Join your neighbors for Louisville's 84th Annual

 The highlight of the weekend for many is the Labor Day Parade which takes over the streets of Downtown Louisville on Labor Day morning.
 Be sure to try out some of the other fun activities including the Bocce Ball Tournament, Children's Pet Parade, Homemade Pie Contest and more!
 See the schedule below for more information.

 27TH ANNUAL SENIOR DINNER, 5pm

 Memory Square Park, 801 Grant Avenue

 The Annual Senior Dinner is Louisville’s recognition of our community seniors who give so much throughout the year to make Louisville a special place to live and work.
-Sponsored by the Balfour Senior Living and supported by numerous community volunteers, the evening will include live music by Jay Stern and Emily Schultz, door prizes, and a chicken dinner with all the trimmings.
+The evening will include live music, door prizes, and a chicken dinner with all the trimmings.
 Seniors (65+) will also have a sneak preview of the Louisville Art Associations National Juried Art Show.
 This event is FREE to Louisville’s seniors and no RSVP is required.

 BOCCE TOURNAMENT, 8:30am-5pm